Sérgio Sette Câmara: Toyota Racing Series

+Sette Câmara made his Toyota Racing Series debut in 2015 after replacing Dzhon Simonyan at Taupo.
+He ended the season with 199 points and placed 20th overall.

 2016

 Returning with Motopark for a second season, now part of the Red Bull Junior Team, the 2016 season for Sette Câmara started off with a tricky weekend at Circuit Paul Ricard when he was taken out by his teammate at the first corner in race 1.
 But from Hungaroring onwards, Sette Câmara started to prove that he was a genuine competitor on the track by performing some top quality overtaking maneuvers and consistently finishing in the 'points paying positions' including podiums at Pau and Red Bull Ring.
-Unfortunately, Sette Câmara's second half of the season was less than lucky for him: he had many high grid position placings, including a pole position, taken away from him due to grid penalties and suffered other problems, including a drive-through penalty whilst running in 2nd place at Hockenheim.
-He finished 11th in the championship at seasons end but that did not justify the pace he had all year.
+Unfortunately, the second half of the season was less than lucky for Sette Câmara: he had many high grid position placings, including a pole position, taken away from him due to grid penalties and suffered other problems, including a drive-through penalty whilst running in 2nd place at Hockenheim.
+He finished 11th in the championship at the season's end but that did not justify the pace he had all year.